 1306/SOCI 1306 Social Problems (3-0).
 Study of social problems and issues facing the United States.
 Major problems and issues are analyzed and alternative solutions are evaluated.
 The course is designed for non-majors as well as majors.

-3315 The Family (3-0).
-The family as a social institution and its relationships to other institutions, with special emphasis on the American family in a time of rapid social change.
+3315 Marriage and Family (3-0).
+Marriage and family as social institutions and their relationship to other institutions, with emphasis on the American family in a time of rapid social change.

 3325 Social Research and Data Analysis (3-0).
 A review of the methods of social research with a brief introduction to elementary statistics, data analysis, and practice in computer applications.

 3327 Human Diversity and Social Inequality (3-0).
 A study of social values that promotes the understanding, affirmation, and respect for people from diverse backgrounds; integrates knowledge on at-risk populations and covers the effects of inequality, discrimination, stigma, and prejudice on human functioning.
 Promotes the understanding of economic and social justice.

 3341 Juvenile Delinquency (3-0).
 A study of the nature, extent, and varieties of delinquency in the United States relative to social institutions and peer groups.
 The course will survey historical and current theory as well as research pertaining to delinquent behavior, treatment, and prevention.